Antonio Valero de Bernabé: Plot to assassinate the emperor

 However, as a Congress was created the first political parties mimicked the conservative and liberal stances of Spain, with conservatives supporting the establishment of a monarchy and liberals lobbying for a republican government.
 As before, Valero de Bernabé joined the Partido Liberal and faced Itúrbide's Borbonistas and the Ecclesiastic party.
 The Congress commissioned him to write rules for their Army.
 Defeated in Congress, their retreated to the Masonic logias under the Scottish rite, with Valero de Bernabé of which he had funded and presiding over one of them.
 As before, these entities served as the discussion grounds for republican coup d'erat.
 However, Itúrbide made a move to ascend to the throne on August 10, 1822, aided by a military contingent, clergy and civilians.
 An extraordinary session was called at Congress, which the liberals boycotted, resulting in his designation as emperor.

 Valero de Bernabé was incensed at the move, rejecting the provisions that other officers accepted; the peaceful integration into the new power sphere in exchange for a promotion to the rank of general only.
 He would preside a session with his masons where he actively plotted to assassin the emperor.
-Itúrbide opted not to directly attack the logias, concerned with the influence that Valero de Bernabé ejected trough them.
+Itúrbide opted not to directly attack the logias, concerned with the influence that Valero de Bernabé ejected through them.
 The empire infiltrated the logias by planting spies within them.
 Itbúrbide schemed to quell the assassination attempt by making the masonic conspiracies public and immediately promoting Valero de Bernabé to the rank of brigadier general, planting suspicion that he had published the information himself.
 The plot was successful, forcing Valero de Bernabé to leave the country, after learning that his co-conspirators planned to turn on him and convinced that they would not believe that he was innocent.